 Over the centuries, cannabis cultivation and its medicinal use have spread from Central Asia to ancient China, Egypt, and Greece.
 The cannabis plant, known scientifically as Cannabis sativa, has been prized for its versatile properties and has played a significant role in various cultures throughout history.

-In ancient China, cannabis was cultivated for its fibers, which were used to make textiles and ropes.
+In ancient China, cannabis was cultivated for its fibres, which were used to make textiles and ropes.
 The medicinal properties of cannabis were also recognized, and it was used in traditional Chinese medicine to treat various ailments, including pain and inflammation.

-"The Chinese Emperor Fu Hsi (ca. 2900 BC), whom the Chinese credit with bringing civilization to China, seems to have made reference to Ma, the Chinese word for Cannabis, noting that Cannabis was very popular medicine that possessed both yin and yang." - Hemp: American History Revisited: The Plant with a Divided History, 2003.
+"The Chinese Emperor Fu Hsi (ca. 2900 BC), whom the Chinese credit with bringing civilisation to China, seems to have made reference to Ma, the Chinese word for Cannabis, noting that Cannabis was very popular medicine that possessed both yin and yang." - Hemp: American History Revisited: The Plant with a Divided History, 2003.

 Ancient Egyptians utilized cannabis for both medicinal and religious purposes.
 The plant was considered sacred and was associated with the goddess Seshat.
 Cannabis was used in the preparation of ointments and oils, believed to have healing properties.
 It was also used in religious rituals and ceremonies.